switchdoclabs/SDL_Pi_SkyWeather/README.md

 Use phpmyadmin or sql command lines to add the included SQL file to your MySQL databases.<BR>
 Note:  If the database has been updated, run the example below to update your database.
 The current contents will not be lost.

+To install mysql ( https://www.stewright.me/2016/04/install-mysql-server-raspberry-pi/ ) <BR>

+also run this for the Python to MySQL bindings:

+sudo apt-get install python-mysqldb

 cd SkyWeatherSQL

 sudo mysql -u root -p < WeatherPiStructure.sql